Skip to content

 Living in Rancho Rinconada

 The schools tell the story.
-Rancho Rinconada feeds into Sedgwick or Eaton Elementary (Cupertino Union), Hyde Middle, and Cupertino High (Fremont Union) — all rated 8-10/10 on GreatSchools.
+Rancho Rinconada feeds into Sedgwick or Eaton Elementary (Cupertino Union), Hyde Middle, and Cupertino High (Fremont Union), all rated 8-10/10 on GreatSchools.
 While not Monta Vista-tier, these are objectively excellent schools that would be the top draw in almost any other Bay Area city.
-The neighborhood is family-oriented, quiet, and tightly held — homes don't come up often, and when they do, competition is fierce (most sell in 13 days, often above asking).
+The neighborhood is quiet, residential, and tightly held.
+Homes don't come up often, and when they do, competition is fierce (most sell in 13 days, often above asking).

-Location is central — easy access to 280 and 85, minutes to Apple Park and the Apple spaceship campus, walking distance to Wilson Park.
+Location is central, easy access to 280 and 85, minutes to Apple Park and the Apple spaceship campus, walking distance to Wilson Park.
 The trade-off is character: like much of Cupertino, the neighborhood is residential and quiet without a walkable downtown or strong dining scene.
-For families whose primary criteria are top-tier Cupertino schools, central location, and the best value within the Cupertino Union/Fremont Union school district, Rancho Rinconada is the smart play.
+For buyers whose primary criteria are top-tier Cupertino schools, central location, and the best value within the Cupertino Union/Fremont Union school district, Rancho Rinconada is the smart play.

 A Saturday in Rancho Rinconada